trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 Once you've [confirmed ACM](#acmcertificate-troubleshooting) grants Atlantis access to GitHub, we should hide the UI.
 Previously, the only option we had for releasing a `terraform lock` held by Atlantis was through the UI, so it was necessary for both Infra and GitHub to access this UI.
 However, we still need to prevent malicious outsiders access so they can't do nasty things like sneak into Atlantis, tap into it's Administrator-level access, and run `terraform destroy` on all our precious code, for example.

 One method we've succesfully used is to force federated login via [Cognito](https://aws.amazon.com/cognito/), keeping the UI visible so that Infra could still access the UI and unlock plans as needed.
 However, the Atlantis module evolved.
 We can now simply run `atlantis unlock` as a command in the PR workflow.
 Humans no longer need acces to the UI to resolve locks.
-As a result, we can now construct a WAF to restrict access and return a `403` like so
+As a result, we can now construct a WAF to restrict access and return a `403`:

 <img src="https://github.com/trussworks/Engineering-Playbook/blob/b1c165f02307de053cb4c02cb104ea6443d4d265/infrasec/tutorials/images/atlantis_503.png" width="450">